Schema Markup Example

 The Dan Martell Frame: Make the List a System, Not a Chore

-Dan Martell, in Buy Back Your Time, would diagnose the real reason your list is dead in one sentence: you made emailing a task that depends on you having time, energy, and inspiration — so it never happens.
+Dan Martell, in Buy Back Your Time, would diagnose the real reason your list is dead in one sentence: you made emailing a task that depends on you having time, energy, and inspiration, so it never happens.
 Tasks rot.
 Systems run.

 The Brutal Truth

 Most owners are pouring time and money into channels they rent while ignoring the one asset they could own forever.
 If a platform vanished tomorrow, could you still reach your customers?
-If the honest answer is no, you don't have a marketing system — you have a dependency.
+If the honest answer is no, you don't have a marketing system.
+You have a dependency.
 The CEOs who sleep well are the ones who built a direct line to their audience that no algorithm can take away.

 How 42nd Street Builds Owned-Audience Machines